itzelmossog/PrixDocumentation/docs/components/Directory.md

 **Prix Team**

 ## Design Specifications
-The Directory shows a set of listed elements in alphabetical order that can be filther by letter one by one or all at the same time.
+The Directory shows a set of listed elements in alphabetical order that can be filtered by letter, one by one, or all at the same time.

 ## How do I do?
 (HTML Markup)
 	<prix-directory></prix-directory>